gem/oq-engine/doc/manual/oq-manual.rst

 In the snippet shown in
 Listing `[lst:input_exposure_cunit_metadata] <#lst:input_exposure_cunit_metadata>`__,
-an exposuremodel containing the number of structural units and the associated costs per unit of each asset is presented.
+an *Exposure Model* containing the number of structural units and the associated costs per unit of each asset is presented.

 .. container:: listing